Peeragogy/Peeragogy.github.io/practice.md

 “emergent” roadmap – whose components are rooted in real problems and justifiable solutions, with a concrete resolution and followthrough.
 When these components are put together, we get a reasonably coherent and actionable idea of where the project is going.
-The roadmap can give a reasonable idea of what it would mean to participate in the project, and can help them decide whether, where, and how to get involved.
+The roadmap can give **Newcomers** a reasonable idea of what it would mean to participate in the project, and can help them decide whether, where, and how to get involved.

 #### Example 1

-The *Help* link present on every Wikipedia page could be seen as a localized for individual user engagement.
+The *Help* link present on every Wikipedia page could be seen as a localized **Roadmap** for individual user engagement.
 It tells users what they can do on the site:

 > I want to read or find an article; I want to edit an article; I want